pavolloffay/kubecon-eu-2024-opentelemetry-kubernetes-tracing-tutorial/05-sampling.md

   based on specific custom attribute values.

 -----
-### Advanced Topic: Sampling at scale with OpenTelemetry
+### Advanced Topic: Tail Sampling at scale with OpenTelemetry
 > [!NOTE]
 > This is an optional more advanced section.